AnnaSou/Stereotype_Leakage/dataset/Datasheet.md

 4. **What data does each instance consist of?** *(``Raw'' data (e.g., unprocessed text or images)or features?
 In either case, please provide a description.)*

-    In case of the aggregated data, each instance contains scores per trait pair per social group.
+    In case of the aggregated data, each instance contains scores per trait per social group.
 In case of the full data, each instance represents one annotator and his/her scores for each of 16 trait pairs for four annotated groups.
 For the demographic data, this is the information provided by the annotators.
 Please, note that some annotators may not provide some information about themselves.

 5. **Is there a label or target associated with each instance?
 If so, please provide a description.**